richardgaywood/paydata.org/content/sprawlrunners/characters/skills.md

 type: docs
 weight: 500
 date: 2020-11-18
-lastmod: 2021-01-16
+lastmod: 2021-03-20
 ---

 My houserules make some small changes to the available skills in Savage Worlds and Sprawlrunners.
 Below is a complete reference to all the skills, including the ones in core SWADE.
 It also has some clarifications of which skill applies to some common actions where it's perhaps not immediately obvious (eg. is a Matrix search Electronics, Hacking, or Research?)

-## Specialisations

-A small number of skills have specialisations available.
-This works as follows:

-* When you take the skill, you get one specialisation for free.
-* Purchasing extra specialisations costs 1 skill point.
-* All use of the skill when one of your specialisations applies is rolled as normal.
-* For any use of the skill when you don't have the appropriate specialisation, you take a -2 penalty on rolls.

-{{% alert title="Example" color="info" %}}*During chargen, Project: Rewind takes her Shooting skill to d10.
-Her agility is d8, so this costs five skill points.
-Shooting has four specialisations: projectiles, handguns, long guns, and heavy weapons.
-She chooses handguns for her free specialisation, then spends a sixth skill point to learn a second specialisation - long guns.
-When firing pistols or assault rifles, she'll roll d10.
-But if she picks up a grenade launcher, she'll only roll (d10 - 2).*{{% /alert %}}

-Specialisations are also available for Common Knowledge.
+## Specialisations for Common Knowledge

+Skill specialisations are available for Common Knowledge, but these are a house rule for this campaign and not handled like normal skill specialisations in Savage Worlds.
 As for other specialisations, they cost 1 skill point per specialisation you take.
-Unlike other specialisations, they don't change the roll, but they provide considerably more information on a Success or a Raise than if you didn't have the specialisation.
+Unlike other specialisations, they don't change the roll you make; but on any Common Knowledge check where the specialisation applies, you will get *considerably* more information on a Success or a Raise than if you didn't have the specialisation.
 The narrower the specialisation, the more information you'll get on a Success.
 You can purchase as many of these as you want.

-If a skill doesn't specifically mention specialisations below, then it doesn't  have any.
-You can ignore the "add specialisation" button in savaged.us.

 ## Common skills